CarlosArteta/batch-counting/README.md

 ## Additional outputs

-The first additional output option, configurable in 'getDataInfo()', is mat files containing the estimated density map for each of the frames in the testing set.
+The first additional output option, configurable in *getDataInfo()*, is mat files containing the estimated density map for each of the frames in the testing set.
 This map is such that integrating over any region of it returns the estimated number of object that this region contains (i.e. integrating over the entire map gives the total number of objects.
 See [1] for a full explanation).

-Finally, it is possible to configure in 'getDataInfo()' the output of an image showing the extremal region-based density visualization technique of [1] for each frame in the testing set.
+Finally, it is possible to configure in *getDataInfo()* the output of an image showing the extremal region-based density visualization technique of [1] for each frame in the testing set.
-Again, these images would be store in 'exppath'.
+Again, these images would be store in `exppath`.

 ## Demo

 To confirm that everything is setup correctly, follow these steps:

 * Install and setup the dependencies.
-* Place the source into some path <rootpath>.
+* Place the source into some path *rootpath*.
 * Run `demo`.

-If everything is configured properly, you should start seeing estimated counts in MATLAB's command window, and output files being stored in */<rootpath>/Counting_MATLAB_package/syntheticCells/demoOutput*
+If everything is configured properly, you should start seeing estimated counts in MATLAB's command window, and output files being stored in */rootpath/batch-counting/syntheticCells/demoOutput*

 ## Relevant publications